uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 The idea is that Uyuni/SUSE Manager must restrict the following features:

-- Reboot a system:
-  - If the targeted minion is a `caasp_node` system type, the operation for rebooting a system:
-    - Must be hidden from the UI and the corresponding operation must not be scheduled: code paths `/systems/details/RebootSystem`, `/systems/ssm/misc/RebootSystem`, `ActionChainManager#scheduleRebootAction`, `ActionChainManager#scheduleRebootActions`
-    - The corresponding operation must fail if scheduled via XMLRPC: `SystemHandler#scheduleReboot`
 - Patch apply:
   - If the targeted minion is a `caasp_node` system type, the operation for applying a patch:
     - Must be hidden from the UI and the corresponding operation must not be scheduled: `/systems/details/ErrataList.do`, `/systems/ssm/ListErrata`, `ErrataManager#applyErrata`